 While training communities to identify the signs of suicide risk is important, it is not enough to effectively reduce the suicide rate.
 Legislation must be passed that requires all mental health professionals and primary care physicians to receive training in evidence-based, assessment, management, intervention, and treatment of suicide risk.
 Because, everyone deserves a life worth living.

-The CAMS proven framework is introduced in Dr. Jobes book, “Managing Suicidal Risk: A Collaborative Approach“.
-The current edition includes evidence data from decades worth of extensive research and has a greater emphasis on how to implement CAMS in clinical settings.
+The CAMS proven framework is introduced in Dr. Jobes book, Managing Suicidal Risk: A Collaborative Approach.
+The current edition includes evidence from decades worth of extensive research and has a greater emphasis on how to implement CAMS in clinical settings.

 We offer training in addressing malpractice and ethical liability when working with suicidal patients, tips suggestions for working with difficult patients, and treating suicide risk with children and adolescents.